-The progression of FTD brings growing needs as behavioral changes, loss of language, limitations grow; abilities decline.
-Whether you are the handson caregiver, caring from a distance, or living with this disease... whether FTD progresses gradually or at a faster or more erratic pace, whether the symptoms are primarily language-based or related to behavior... it is often said that FTD is a long goodbye with a thousand losses along the way.
+The progression of FTD brings growing needs as behavior changes, language erodes, limitations grow, and abilities decline.
+Whether you are the hands-on caregiver, caring from a distance, or living with this disease, whether FTD progresses gradually or at a faster or more erratic pace, whether the symptoms are primarily language-based or related to behavior... it is often said that FTD is a long goodbye with a thousand losses along the way.